You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 The University of California at Davis is a public, land-grant, space-grant, state research university that is a member institution of the University of California System.
 It has been designated a Public Ivy and holds Carnegie classification as a comprehensive doctoral research university.
 This school is located in Davis, California, and holds regional accreditation by the WASC SCUC.

 UC Davis confers more than 100 undergraduate degrees and 96 degrees at the graduate and postgraduate level.
 This school has a vested interest in research, agricultural and animal science; to this end, the school has its own Department of Viticulture and Enology as well as the Agricultural and Resource Economics Program.
 The most popular programs at this school are firmly in the natural and agricultural sciences.
+Other popular programs are:

 What makes UC Davis unique from other schools on this list is their devotion to agricultural science.
 The school houses its own dairy and meat-processing plant, an experimental farm, a vineyard, and an equestrian facility.
 There is also an arboretum available for students who need it for research purposes, making this the top college for those interested in the natural sciences.